versia-pub/server/README.md

 You can use the `help` command to see a list of available commands.
 These include creating users, deleting users and more.

+#### Scripting with the CLI

+Some CLI commands that return data as tables can be used in scripts.
+To do so, you can use the `--json` flag to output the data as JSON instead of a table, or even `--csv` to output the data as CSV.
+See `bun cli help` for more information.

+Flags can be used in any order and anywhere in the script (except for the `bun cli` command itself).
+The command arguments themselves must be in the correct order, however.

 ### Using Database Commands

 The `bun prisma` commands allows you to use Prisma commands without needing to add in environment variables for the database config.
 Just run Prisma commands as you would normally, replacing `bunx prisma` with `bun prisma`.